Kokia (singer)

 (which topped at No. 8 in the singles chart).

-She is also recognized for her numerous contributions to anime/game soundtracks, the most notable being "Ai no Melody/Chōwa Oto (With Reflection)" for the film Origin: Spirits of the Past, "Follow the Nightingale" for the game Tales of Innocence, "Tatta Hitotsu no Omoi" for the anime Gunslinger Girl: Il Teatrino, and "For Little Tail" for the game Tail Concerto.
+She is also recognized for her numerous contributions to anime/game soundtracks, the most notable being "Ai no Melody/Chōwa Oto (With Reflection)" for the film Origin: Spirits of the Past, "Follow the Nightingale" for the game Tales of Innocence, "Tatta Hitotsu no Omoi" for the anime Gunslinger Girl: Il Teatrino, "Dance of the Spirits" for the anime “The Ancient Magus' Bride” and "For Little Tail" for the game Tail Concerto.

 Kokia often performs in Europe, basing her activities in Paris and releasing music through Wasabi Records, a subsidiary of Kazé.

 Biography

 Early life, Pony Canyon debut

 Kokia was born in 1976.
 She started playing the violin when she was two and a half years old, but preferred the family piano.
 Often instead of playing with toys, Kokia played with the family piano.
 Kokia remembers putting picture books on the music stand and creating music that represented the scenes.

 When Kokia was 10, she went abroad to America with her sister Kyoko to study at the Summer music school (and did so again when she was 14).
 In high school, she studied in vocal music and opera, later majoring in opera at the Toho Gakuen School of Music.

 While at university, a friend gave a demo tape Kokia had recorded to a record executive.
 Kokia was then signed to Pony Canyon, and debuted in 1998 while still at university.
 She created her stage name by reversing the syllables of her birth name, Akiko (something she had done as a game when she was very young).
 Her first released song, "For Little Tail," was used as the opening theme song for the game Tail Concerto (although this was released as the secondary track to the "Road to Glory" single album.)

 The leading single from the album, "Arigatō..." (ありがとう..., Thank You), found success in Hong Kong.
 It was awarded third in the 1999 Hong Kong International Popular Song Award.
 Hong Kong entertainer Sammi Cheng covered the song, and released it as the eponymous track from her album "Arigatou" in October 1999.
 The song became a big hit in Hong Kong, reaching to no2 in the pop charts there.